bitsandbots/inventory_old/README.md

 inventory management system with sales and orders

 ****
--Modified by Cory J. Potter aka CoreConduit Consulting Services 2018 - 2019 -Installed on a Raspberry Pi, should work with any L.A.M.P. stack.
+Modified by Cory J. Potter aka CoreConduit Consulting Services 2018 - 2019

--The application was initially created by Siamon Hasan, using [php](http:php.net), [mysql](https://www.mysql.com) and [bootstrap](http://getbootstrap.com).
+The application was initially created by Siamon Hasan, using [php](http:php.net), [mysql](https://www.mysql.com) and [bootstrap](http://getbootstrap.com).
 ****